vishalgl98/Hybr1d-Assignment/README.md

 Using nodejs, mongoDB, express, jwt

-In routes I have defined all routes which calls controllers where all logic is implemented In models I have defined schema
+.In routes I have defined all routes which calls controllers where all logic is implemented .In models I have defined schema
-In middleware I have implemented role based auth logic
+.In middleware I have implemented role based auth logic